-Providing Accessible and Affordable Energy to as Many People as Possible
+Providing More Reliable, More Affordable and More Sustainable Energy to as Many People as Possible

 Energy is at the heart of one of the great challenges of the 21st century: saving our planet from the threat of climate change while enabling the majority of mankind to escape from poverty.